andywu0913/minesweeper-neural-network-ai/README.md

 AI project for CS445.

-This project is still under construction.
+This is an ongoing project.
+Any effective outcome is not guaranteed.

 To change rows, columns and number of bombs of the gameboard.
 Host the subfolder *minesweeper* on webserver such as Apache before opening the html files.
 It uses cookies to keep track of the gameboard configuration.